 Why you should preheat the broiler:

 I know some people say you don’t need to preheat a broiler, but I have found that this is untrue with trial and error.
-It is important to give the oven time to warm up to get consistent and predictable results.
+It doesn’t take long, only a minute or two but is important to give the oven time to warm up to get consistent and predictable results.

 Do you have to leave the oven door slightly open?